|

 sees value in revamping them.
 That presents buying opportunities for MMP and

 its associated parties, including Germany's Ergo group.
+Of course, MMP can be sure its

 competitors like Suntec Reit and CapitaMall Trust will also be out in force